arduino/docs-content/content/software/app-lab/9.release-notes/04.release-0-10/content.md

 * Board setup validation too permissive
 * Misc cosmetic and functional fixes

-### GitHub Release
+### Release Information

-<Alert type="info">You can always find the latest release [here](https://github.com/arduino/arduino-app-lab/releases/latest). </Alert>
+You can always find the latest release [here](https://github.com/arduino/arduino-app-lab/releases/latest).

-If you have already downloaded App Lab once, you should get your updates automatically next time you open the software.
-You can also [download the latest release here](https://www.arduino.cc/en/software/#app-lab-section).
+<Alert type="info">If you have already downloaded App Lab once, you should get the latest release automatically next time you open the software.
+You can also [download the latest release here](https://www.arduino.cc/en/software/#app-lab-section).</Alert>